Deep Time Series Models: A Comprehensive Survey and Benchmark: Model Architectures

-As a representation of traditional statistical time series models, the Auto-regressive (AR) model assumes that the model output depends linearly on its own historical values.
-Inspired by the remarkable performance of auto-regressive models, Multi-Layer Perceptrons (MLP) have become a popular architecture for modeling time series data.
+As a cornerstone of traditional statistical time series models, the Auto-regressive (AR) model posits that the model output depends linearly on its own past values.
+Inspired by the notable efficacy of auto-regressive models, Multilayer Perceptrons (MLP) have become a popular architecture for time series modeling.

-As a representative work of linear-based models, N-BEATS \cite{oreshkin2019nbeats} is a pure MLP-based deep time series model without any time-series-specific knowledge to capture the temporal patterns in time series.
-Specifically, as described in Equ. (\ref{equ: nbeats}) N-BEATS consists of deep stacks of fully-connected layers with two residual branches in each layer, one is for the backcast prediction and the other one is the forecast branch.
-Extending the idea of neural basis expansion analysis, N-HiTs \cite{challu2023nhits} use multi-rate signal sampling and hierarchical interpolation and N-BEATSx \cite{olivares2023neural} incorporate exogenous variables to enhance the prediction.
+As a prime example of MLP-based models, N-BEATS \cite{oreshkin2019nbeats} integrates no time-series-specific components to capture temporal patterns.
+Specifically, as described in Eq. \eqref{equ: nbeats}, N-BEATS consists of deep stacks of fully-connected layers with two residual branches in each layer, one for the backcast prediction and the other for the forecast branch.
+Expanding the idea of neural basis expansion, N-HiTs \cite{challu2023nhits} enhances prediction through multi-rate signal sampling and hierarchical interpolation, while N-BEATSx \cite{olivares2023neural} further extends the framework by incorporating exogenous variables.